-In visual assessments that are prepared for Caltrans, the initial step is to complete a visual assessment questionnaire that was developed by the agency to determine the level of assessment necessary.
-While STAP is not a Caltrans project and so would not require this step, a questionnaire was completed for this project and can be found in Attachment C to this Memorandum.
-The results indicate that the proposed visual changes due to new and upgraded transit shelters and site furnishings would not constitute a substantial change to the environment along the roadways and would require a brief memorandum outlining the proposed changes.
+In visual impact assessments that are prepared for Caltrans, the initial step is to complete a visual assessment questionnaire that was developed by the agency to determine the level of assessment necessary.
+While STAP and foreseeable City projects are not Caltrans projects and so would not require this step, a questionnaire was completed for this project and can be found in Attachment C to this Memorandum.
+The results indicate that the proposed visual changes due to new and upgraded transit shelters and site furnishings and future advertising displays would not constitute a substantial change to the environment along the roadways and would require a brief memorandum outlining the proposed visual changes.

 It is important to note in any visual analysis that visual character terms are descriptive and non-evaluative, meaning that they are based on defined attributes that are neither good nor bad in themselves.
 Changes in visual character cannot be described as having good or bad attributes until they are compared with viewer responses to the change.
-In addition, the analysis of advertising and the use of digital signage, is not in itself a visual issue based on both CEQA and on NEPA requirements, except for the potential of light and glare associated with the signage.
+In addition, the analysis of advertising and the use of digital signage, is not in itself a visual issue based on both CEQA and on NEPA requirements, except for the potential for light and glare associated with the signage.
 Regarding the issue of driver safety and distractibility, existing research primarily relates to billboards.
-These research findings are mixed, and the information available does not raise significant safety concerns related to smaller digital signage comparable to what is proposed for STAP.
+These research findings are mixed, and the information available does not raise significant safety concerns related to smaller digital signage comparable to what is proposed for STAP and future advertising displays.
 This information is further outlined in Attachment A of this memo.